Buy a residential investment property through your SMSF

 Fact Find

-We'll work with you to understand a bit more about your situation (including your financials, assets etc.) to make sure you will qualify for a Residential SMSF Loan.
+We'll work with you to understand a bit more about your situation (including your financials, assets etc.) to make sure you will qualify for a SMSF Investment Property Loan.

 We'll work to find an appropriate SMSF lender for your loan, taking into account your situation and loan type.
-We'll then handle the paperwork to get your Residential SMSF Loan approved.
+We'll then handle the paperwork to get your SMSF Investment Property Loan approved.

 SMSF Property Finance Meeting